srishti-sudesh-7/cryptonite-taskphase/PracticingPiping/practicing piping.md

 ````

 ## Appending Output
->> = attaches the output of a command to the file (used when we need to attach outputs of multiple commands)
+this >> attaches the output of a command to the file (used when we need to attach outputs of multiple commands)

 I started by redirect output of `/challenge/run` to the file mentioned in the instructions.
 ```